robtweed/mg-showcase/README.md

 - Server-side technologies:

-  - mg-dbx-napi: extremely high-performance interface to YottaDB and IRIS
+  - mg-dbx-napi: our extremely high-performance interface to YottaDB and IRIS
   - qoper8-cp: queue-based Child Process pool management utility
   - glsdb: abstracting the YottaDB and IRIS databases into persistent JSON/JavaScript Object stores
   - qoper8-fastify: a Fastify Plug-in that integrates qoper8-cp, mg-dbx-napi and glsdb